LEAF-BoiseState/leaf-group-handbook/docs/index.md

 ## Vision

-We strive to create and maintain a welcoming and open research lab carrying addressing global water and ecosystem challenges while helping eachother grow and learn as researchers and people.
+A welcoming and open research lab carrying addressing global water and ecosystem challenges while helping eachother grow and learn as researchers and people.

 ## Mission

-Our mission is to
+We creatively use computational tools and data to understand how the world's watersheds and ecosystems work and respond to change, with an emphasis on mountain systems.

 ## Values